Horsethecompanion/sparks/README.md

 ### Releasing a park you're not using

-If you change your mind and need your own park back before someone releases it, or want to force it back to "available", just come back and update your status — Sparks will always let you reclaim your own park.
+If you change your mind and need your own park back before someone releases it, or want to force it back to "available", just come back and update your status — SParks will always let you reclaim your own park.

 ---